Disappointing Cavaliers hold team meeting to vent frustration

 James enters the matchup with the Spurs needing seven points to become the seventh player in league history with 30,000.

-Cavaliers coach Tyronn Lue also spoke during the meeting, which took place at the team's training facility in Independence, Ohio.
+Cavaliers coach Tyronn Lue spoke during the meeting, which took place at the team's training facility in Independence, Ohio.

 Lue has decided not to make any changes to his lineup or rotations in hopes that his experienced team — Cleveland has the league's oldest roster — will figure things out.